 Only time will tell if the pandemic is truly winding down or if we’re just enjoying a break until the next Greek letter comes along.
 Still, it was refreshing to be back at an in-person conference talking about the "post-pandemic era" of retail.

 Brands and retailers are still trying to figure out what happened these last two years, while also considering how to maintain the elevated experience customers have come to expect since retailers pivoted online in early 2020.
 It’s no surprise that COVID-19 accelerated digital transformation, especially for grocers, luxury products and other goods historically sold predominantly in store.
 Chris Rupp, EVP, Chief Customer and Digital Officer at Albertsons opened the day on Tuesday discussing their pivoting partnership with DoorDash to guarantee thirty-minute delivery.
-Like grocers, all categories experienced massive online growth as ecommerce sales grew 50% to $870 billion during the pandemic, according to a recent study shared by Retailgeek’s Jason Goldberg.
+Like grocers, all categories experienced massive online growth, according to their ecommerce analytics, as online sales grew 50% to $870 billion during the pandemic, according to a recent study shared by Retailgeek’s Jason Goldberg.

 Still, there were clear winners and losers when it came to how quickly retailers pivoted during the pandemic.
 So, now, retailers are considering new ways to be as responsive and convenient post-pandemic as they were during the height of the pandemic.
 To that end, Doug Zarkin, CMO of Pearle Vision Luxottica said, “If you deliver a strong experience, you can charge a premium.
 Everyone is seeking value from the brands they trust.”